pschaus/linfo2266/website/source/intro/index.rst

 Organization
 ************

 * `Introduction (slides) <https://www.icloud.com/keynote/0VEwH5kHJH0TaVkVFOTuQm89Q#00-intro>`_

 Pedagogy
 =======================================

 We will use flipped class rooms.
-Students are required to watch the video and participate to the Q&A and exercice sessions plus do the programming assignments.
+Students are required to watch the video and participate to the Q&A and exercise sessions plus do the programming assignments.

 This course will use *Java* language version Java8_.
 Recommanded IDE is IntelliJ_.